 - 4.1.
-During the present quarter of dolphin monitoring, no adverse impact from the activities of this construction project on Chinese White Dolphins was noticeable from general observations. - 4.2.
-Although dolphins seldom occurred in the area of HKBCF construction in the past and during the baseline monitoring period, it is apparent that dolphin usage has been dramatically reduced in North Lantau waters in recent years, and many individuals have shifted away from this once-important habitat for the dolphins. - 4.3.
-It is critical to continuously monitor the dolphin usage in North Lantau region in the upcoming quarters, to determine whether the dolphins are continuously affected by the various construction activities in relation to the HZMB-related works, and whether there is any sign of recovery when the construction works have been completed.
+Although dolphins seldom occurred in the area of HKBCF construction in the past and during the baseline monitoring period, it is apparent that dolphin usage has been dramatically reduced in North Lantau waters in recent years, with many individual dolphins shifting away from this once-important habitat for the dolphins.
+There have been no sign of any recovery in dolphin usage during the present quarter of post-construction dolphin monitoring. - 4.2.
+Nevertheless, it is critical to continuously monitor the dolphin usage in North Lantau region in the upcoming quarters, to determine whether there is any sign of recovery after the HZMB construction works have been completed.